z-prince/mod-0-project-be/section1/README.md

 5. Run `git add exercises`.
 6. Run `git status`.
 You should now see all those exercises files listed under "Changes to be committed".
 We just used `git add <directory name>` to add all the files located in a directory.
 7. Run `git status`.
 You should now see all your files listed under "Changes to be committed".
-If there are any files listed under "Untracked files" or "Changes not staged for commit", add them using "git add <file name>".
+If there are any files listed under "Untracked files" or "Changes not staged for commit", add them using `git add filename_here.rb`
 8. Run `git commit -m "Add Section 1"`.
 9. Run `git status`.
 You should see this output: